Haivision/srt/docs/API/API-functions.md

   see also `SRTO_IPV6ONLY` socket option).

-It is also possible to bind to the already busy port as long as the existing binding ("shared bindin") is possessed by an SRT socket created in the same application, and:
+It is also possible to bind to the already busy port as long as the existing binding ("shared binding") is possessed by an SRT socket created in the same application, and:

 * Its binding address and UDP-related socket options match the socket to be bound.
 * Its [`SRTO_REUSEADDR`](API-socket-options.md#SRTO_REUSEADDRS) is set to *true* (default).

-If none of the free, side and shared binding is currently possible, this function will fail.
-If the socket in the way blocking the requested endpoint is an SRT socket in the current application, it will report the `SRT_EBINDCONFLICT` error, while if it was another socket in the system, or the problem was in the system in general, it will report `SRT_ESOCKFAIL`.
+If none of the free, side and shared binding options is currently possible, this function will fail.
+If the socket blocking the requested endpoint is an SRT socket in the current application, it will report the `SRT_EBINDCONFLICT` error, while if it was another socket in the system, or the problem was in the system in general, it will report `SRT_ESOCKFAIL`.